 The Governance standard is this: conduct elections through lawful access, secure administration, truthful campaigning, transparent counting, fair contest, evidence-based challenges, and peaceful transfer of authority.

 Objective reality matters because elections depend on facts.
 Who is eligible?
 Who voted?
 Were ballots counted correctly?
 What rules applied?
 What irregularities occurred?
 Were they large enough to affect the outcome?
-Election integrity requires evidence, not vibes.
+Election integrity requires evidence, not impressions.
 So does confidence in results.

 Reciprocity tests every election rule.
 Would you support this voter access rule if your opponents benefited?
 Would you accept this security measure if it burdened your voters?
 Would you trust this map, deadline, court ruling, recount, or certification standard if roles reversed?
 Election law should be designed for legitimacy under alternating control.